 ABOUT DR. SILVERMAN

-I am a native Floridian who attended Pine Crest School in both Boca Raton and Fort Lauderdale.
-I graduated from Emory University with my Bachelors of Arts and Nova Southeastern University with my doctorate in psychology (Psy.D.).
-Currently, I am a Florida licensed clinical psychologist in private practice.
-My training and work experience includes schools, medical centers, university-based clinics, hospitals, and private practices.
+I am licensed clinical, forensic, and sports psychologist in private practice in Boca Raton, Florida.
+As a native Floridian who attended Pine Crest School in both Boca Raton and Fort Lauderdale, I am familiar with South Florida.
+I graduated Emory University with my Bachelors of Arts and Nova Southeastern University with my Doctorate in Psychology (Psy.D.).
+My training and work experience includes schools, medical centers, university-based clinics, hospitals both general and forensics, and private practices.
 I have completed Level 2 Training in the Gottman Method for Couples Therapy & integrate Gottman Method Couples Therapy methods in my couples therapy work.
 As a knowledgeable professional, I have years of experience working with children, adolescents, and adults as well as couples and families from diverse backgrounds.